-- (f) information on the attitude of any major unsecured creditor which may affect the approval of the arrangement by creditors; - (g) details of any previous history of failures in which (any of) the directors/debtor has been involved, in so far as they are known to the nominee; - (h) an estimate of the result for the creditors if the VA is approved, explaining why it is more beneficial for creditors than any alternative insolvency proceeding; - (i) the likely effect of the proposal's rejection by the creditors; - (j) details of any claims which have come to his attention which might be capable of being pursued by a liquidator/administrator/trustee in bankruptcy if one were appointed.; - (k) where the conditions set out in paragraph 6.2 above have not been met, the basis on which the nominee is recommending that a meeting be held. - 6.5 If not already dealt with in the proposal, the nominee's comments should include the information referred to in paragraph 5.4 above. - 6.6 If the nominee reports that the proposed arrangement does not have a reasonable prospect of being approved and implemented or that meetings should not be held he must give his reasons for that opinion.
+- (f) information on the attitude of any major unsecured creditor which may affect the approval of the arrangement by creditors; - (g) details of any previous history of failures in which (any of) the directors/debtor has been involved, in so far as they are known to the nominee; - (h) an estimate of the result for the creditors if the VA is approved, explaining why it is more beneficial for creditors than any alternative insolvency proceeding; - (i) the likely effect of the proposal's rejection by the creditors; - (j) details of any claims which have come to his attention which might be capable of being pursued by a liquidator/administrator/trustee in bankruptcy if one were appointed; - (k) where the conditions set out in paragraph 32 above have not been met, the basis on which the nominee is recommending that a meeting be held. - 35.
+If not already dealt with in the proposal, the nominee's comments should include the information referred to in paragraph 30 above. - 36.
+If the debtor/company has, within the previous twelve months, put forward a proposal that has been rejected, the nominee's comments should include a statement to that effect, and an explanation of why it is considered appropriate for the creditors to consider and vote on the current proposal. - 37.
+If the nominee reports that the proposed arrangement does not have a reasonable prospect of being approved and implemented or that meetings should not be held he must give his reasons for that opinion.